Justin-Watkins/Justin-Watkins.github.io/10-OperationsAndAnalytics.md

 |poly  | 1401.360| 1422.930|
 |gam   | 1378.366| 1411.593|

 The exponential line isn't the best fit.
 Plus, if you select random numbers for frequency and plug them into our equation the simulated distribution won't approximate our data very well.
 Let's simulate some results using our polynomial fit.

 We can write a function that will spit-out a new value based on our polynomial model.
-Remember, don't use a fifth degree polynomial.
-This is just for demonstration.

 ```r